 Nevertheless, most people or places that had rules requiring masks generally had no major issues or incidents.
 Only after substantial declines in deaths and infections did most of these cities gradually removed the requirement about masks.

-Masks in 1918, however, were criticized for both being ineffective and having limited value in slowing the spread of the 1918 virus.
+Masks in 1918, however, were criticized for both being ineffective and having a limited value in slowing the spread of the 1918 virus.
 The American Public Health Association in December 1918 concluded that wearing masks should be compulsory for medical staff, barbers, dentists, and other occupations that come into close contact with other individuals.
 Even though it was found that masks were not always effective, most of their concerns were a result of masks made from inappropriate materials or the incorrect usage of these masks.
 In essence, they supported masks' use, but only if they were used properly and created with the correct materials.

 Thus, the board recommended that only workers in close contact wear them, and others who wish to do so should be instructed on the proper way of making and wearing masks.
 However, a later study in 1927 showed that those who wore masks generally did help limit the spread of the 1918 virus.
 The study also determined many misconceptions of what masks were for, which was part of the problem.

 Masks should be presented to the public as devices that help infected people spread their infection, whereas many people saw them differently and took them even to be a stigma.
 The study also recognized there is likely hostility in wearing masks in countries emphasizing individual freedom.
 The study made clear that masks should be presented as something that should be worn because it reflects the presence of a serious disease where public and community health is more important than individual rights at a given time.